rubygkendrick/stitches/README.md

 My primary challenge was properly handling how to build up layers of dependant information over multiple renders, useEffects, and fetch calls.
 Managing State with checkboxes was also challenging.

 I plan to eventually implement a color picker window for creating a new kit, and color boxes to display the colors for each kit, as opposed to displaying the hex codes.
+I would also love to add a filter bar to the All Kits view so that users can view kits with specific stitches and key words in the description.